Jovita Carranza

-Jovita Carranza (born June 29, 1949) is an American businesswoman who served as the 26th Administrator of the Small Business Administration from 2020 to 2021, having previously served as the 44th Treasurer of the United States from 2017 to 2020.
+Jovita Carranza (born June 29, 1949) is a Mexican-American businesswoman who served as the 26th Administrator of the Small Business Administration from 2020 to 2021, having previously served as the 44th Treasurer of the United States from 2017 to 2020.
 She was appointed to both roles by President Donald Trump.
 Before that she served as the Deputy Administrator of the Small Business Administration from December 2006 to January 2009.
 Appointed by President George W. Bush, Carranza was unanimously confirmed by the U.S. Senate.
 Prior to her first appointment to the SBA, Carranza served as Vice President of Air Operations for United Parcel Service (UPS) at its facility in Louisville, Kentucky.

 Previously, Carranza was the President and CEO of the JCR Group, a consulting firm with a focus on business development, profit and loss management, operations, logistics and systems optimization.

 On August 1, 2019, President Trump nominated Carranza to be Administrator of the Small Business Administration, replacing Linda McMahon.
 She was confirmed on January 7, 2020, and sworn in a week later.
 Carranza was the highest-ranking Hispanic woman in the Trump administration.